 Gulfquest’s Deck 2A is home to another popular exhibit: Ocean Planet, featuring a six-foot diameter planet Earth which provides a spectacular display of real-time satellite data on shipping routes and airplane flight paths.
 The interactive display also shows the historical paths of hurricanes worldwide, leading most visitors to feel thankful they don’t live in the Phillipines.

 Gulfquest is an ideal destination for families.
-In addition to hosting a summer day camp for kids, the facility is available for birthday parties with several nautical themes.
+In addition to hosting a summer day camp for kids, the facility is available for birthday parties with several nautical themes using insulated food containers.
 The stunning views over the river make the facility popular with adults too; Gulfquest recently hosted its first wedding.
 Since visiting Gulfquest can easily turn into an all-day experience, the building also houses The Galley, downtown Mobile’s only waterfront cafe.

 Gulfquest is located at 155 South Water Street in Mobile, Alabama.
 For information on visiting, check out the website at www.gulfquest.org or phone